Defining “Reasonable Security” Standards: Understanding Current Cybersecurity Threats, Data Transfers Rules, and AI Compliance with Data Privacy Laws

 • Cyber risk assessment in transactions and vendor management

-Session III - The Sensitive Bulk Data Transfer Rules – Julia Jacobson
+Session III - The Sensitive Bulk Data Transfer Rules – Julia Jacobson and Sammuel Kim

-On January 8, 2025, the U.S. Department of Justice released a rule tiled “Preventing Access to U.S. Sensitive Personal Data and Government Related Data by Countries or Concern or Covered Persons” (the DOJ Rule) as directed under President Biden’s Executive Order 14117 (EO 14117) dated February 28, 2024.
-EO 14117 and the DOJ Rule are intended to restrict access by so-called countries of concern to certain sensitive personal data about U.S. persons and U.S. government-related data when access is deemed to poses an unacceptable risk to the national security of the United States, such as data that could be used to surveil, scam, blackmail and support counterintelligence efforts or exploited by artificial intelligence (AI).
+On January 8, 2025, the U.S. Department of Justice released a rule tiled “Preventing Access to U.S. Sensitive Personal Data and Government Related Data by Countries or Concern or Covered Persons” (the “Bulk Data Rule”) as directed under President Biden’s Executive Order 14117 (EO 14117) dated February 28, 2024.
+EO 14117 and the DOJ Rule are intended to restrict access by so-called countries of concern to certain sensitive personal data about U.S. persons and U.S. government-related data when access is deemed to poses an unacceptable risk to the national security of the United States, such as data that could be used to surveil, scam, blackmail and support counterintelligence efforts or be exploited by artificial intelligence (AI).

 Key topics to be discussed: